Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Experimental Results

 \subsubsection{Synthetic Data}

 Given the dimension $P$, the number of time points $N$, and the average number of edges $N_e$, we simulate synthetic Gaussian distributed data from time-varying graphical models as follows.
-We first generate the off-diagonal elements in the precision matrices $K^{(1:N)}$ using the following function:
+We first generate the off-diagonal elements in the precision matrices $K^{(1:N)}$ as:

 where for all $j$ and $k$ $A_{jk}$, $B_{jk}$, and $C_{jk}$ are drawn uniformly from $[-1, -0.5]\cup[0.5, 1]$, and $D_{jk}$ follows a uniform distribution in $[-0.25, 0.25]$.
 We then set a threshold and zero out the off-elements whose magnitude is smaller than the threshold such that the average number of edges in $K^{(1:N)}$ is $N_e$.
 Next, we compute the diagonal entries as $K^{(t)}_{jj} = \sum_{k\neq j} |K_{jk}^{(t)}| + 0.1$ to guarantee the positive definiteness of $K^{(1:N)}$.
 Finally, we draw a sample $\bm x^{(t)}$ at each time point $t$ from $\sN(\bm 0, {K^{(t)}}^{-1})$.